PurpleBote/pboted_docs/docs/docs/tutorials/SMTP.md

 _Tested with [Mozilla Thunderbird](https://www.thunderbird.net/en-US/)_

+!!! warning "Warning"

+    At the moment, using SMTP is only possible when filling out the [address book](addressbook.md).

 To be able to send email through SMTP you need to:

 - Fill `[smtp]` section in [configuration file](../user-guide/configuration.md#smtp):